OWASP/ASVS/5.0/en/0x12-V3-Session-management.md

 * Sessions are unique to each individual and cannot be guessed or shared.
 * Sessions are invalidated when no longer required and timed out during periods of inactivity.

-As previously noted, these requirements have been adapted to be a compliant subset of selected NIST SP 800-63B controls, focused around common threats and commonly exploited authentication weaknesses.
+As previously noted, these requirements have been adapted to be a compliant subset of selected NIST SP 800-63B controls, focused on common threats and commonly exploited authentication weaknesses.
 Previous verification requirements have been retired, de-duped, or in most cases adapted to be strongly aligned with the intent of mandatory [NIST SP 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html) requirements.

 ## V3.1 Fundamental Session Management Security